 Where can I get an interest-free loan?

-Key takeaways:
+Key takeaways

-Some lenders may offer an interest free period as a temporary promotional rate, but this comes with certain risks
+Some lenders may offer an interest-free period as a temporary promotional rate, but this comes with certain risks.

-The interest rate you pay depends on the type of loan, your credit score, the amount borrowed and the loan duration
+The interest rate you pay depends on the type of loan, your credit score, the amount borrowed and the loan duration.

-The most attractive loans with a high credit limit and low interest charges are typically reserved for people with a good credit score
+The most attractive loans with a high credit limit and low interest charges are typically reserved for people with a good credit score.

-Can I get an interest-free loan?
+Can I get an interest-free loan if I’m receiving benefits?

 What type of personal loans have the lowest APR?

-Secured loans will usually have the lower APRs compared to unsecured loans.
+Secured loans will usually have lower APRs compared to unsecured loans.
 This is because they usually offer larger amounts and lenders have collateral in the form of assets like a car or home.

 Unsecured loans, on the other hand, don’t have any collateral, and so usually will have higher interest rates.